 Here are some easy tips on how to keep your hair tangle free:

-- Our hair is more tangled after shampoo.
 Brush your hair before washing so that you don’t end up with a knotted mess.
+Our hair is more tangled after washing.
 Never pull the tangles while brushing.
-Brush below the tangle and you will notice that you hair will get free from the tangles.
+Brush below the tangle and you will notice that your hair will get free from the tangles.